Today you're going to learn all the potential benefits of CBD and CBD oil.

 Dystonia is a neurological movement disorder that causes abnormal movements and muscle contractions.

-While more research is needed to come to definitive conclusions, a study done back in 1986 found that daily intake of 100mg to 600mg of the CBD coadministered with standard dystonia medication, improved dystonia up to 50%.
+A 1986 study found that daily intake of 100-600mg CBD together with standard dystonia medication, improved dystonia up to 50% (31).

-Some side-effects reported after CBD-use were:
+Some side-effects reported after CBD use were:

 - Mild and included hypotension;